Retrieval Augmented Time Series Forecasting: PROBLEM SETUP

-The TS-R task is inspired in part from the associative recall (AR) and induction heads tasks in language modeling \cite{olsson2022incontextlearninginductionheads,gu2024mambalineartimesequencemodeling}.
+The TS-R task is inspired in part by the associative recall (AR) and induction heads tasks in language modeling \citep{olsson2022incontextlearninginductionheads,gu2024mambalineartimesequencemodeling}.
 These tasks ask for completing a bigram based on previous occurrences.
-For instance, if `Geoff Hinton' occurred earlier in the text, the model should return `Hinton' after seeing 'Geoff' next time.
-Similar to this, TS-R measures the ability to make prediction by motif retrieval.
+For instance, if `Geoff Hinton' occurred earlier in the text, the model should return `Hinton' after seeing `Geoff' next time.
+Similar to this, TS-R measures the ability to make predictions by motif retrieval.
 Compared to the induction heads problem, TS-R has two distinctions due to the continuous nature of time-series data: Rather than cosine similarity between tokens, we are asking for retrieval in Euclidean distance.
-This is because motifs within the input time-series are expected to have distinct norms.
+This is because motifs within the input time series are expected to have distinct norms.
 Secondly, while tokens/words are clearly delineated in language, TS-R would benefit from intelligently encoding the motifs/sub-series.
-The following theorem provides a two-layer attention construction to solve the TS-R task.

-\begin{theorem}[\emph{informal}] A transformer architecture with two-attention blocks and absolute positional encoding can solve the Time-Series Retrieval (TS-R) problem by employing patch-embeddings with stride length 1 and by suitably encoding the norms and directions of the patches. \end{theorem} This result shows that the use of transformer-based architectures for time-series retrieval is well-founded.
-The patching strategy we employ is similar to earlier works \cite{Yuqietal-2023-PatchTST, tagatimepfn}, however, we use stride length 1 to ensure every sub-series is tokenized and can be retrieved.
+The following theorem provides a two-layer attention construction to solve the TS-R task. \begin{theorem}[\emph{informal}] A transformer architecture with two-attention blocks and absolute positional encoding can solve the Time-Series Retrieval (TS-R) problem by employing patch-embeddings with stride length 1 and by suitably encoding the norms and directions of the patches. \end{theorem} This result shows that the use of transformer-based architectures for time-series retrieval is well-founded.
+The patching strategy we employ is similar to earlier works \citep{nie2023a, tagatimepfn}, however, we use a stride length of 1 to ensure every sub-series is tokenized and can be retrieved.
 The formal theorem statement is provided under Theorem \ref{theorem:ts-r} of Appendix \ref{app:theoretical_results}.
-Throughout the paper, we denote the motif $\vm$ and $\Upsilon$ as the retrieved context and retrieved future, respectively.
+Throughout the paper, we denote the motif $\vm$ and $\boldsymbol{\Upsilon}$ as the retrieved context and retrieved future, respectively.